gizmolab10/sensecraftdocs/user_manual/skill.md

 slug:

 ## Skills
 from [@jackpark](https://topicquests.slack.com/team/U6M625477) we need to create some kind of documentation template, then break down what’s needed into chunks and spread them around.
-This training is also done by [[Guild]]s provide training and are known as a [[Community of Practice]].
+This training is also done by [[guild]]s provide training and are known as a [[community of practice]].

 Skill | Explore
 :---:|---